Best way to come back from long odds? Hit the ball a long way

 Jacoby Ellsbury's 100th career home run was a memorable one, his first career grand slam.

-Is it unusual for a players' first slam to come on a round number home run?
+Is it unusual for a players' first slam to come on a round-number home run?
 Very much so.

-Elias notes that Ellsbury is the second player in major league history whose first career grand slam came on a century milestone home run (100, 200, etc).
-The other was Bryce Harper, who hit his first grand slam for his 100th career home run on April 14, 2016 against the Braves.
+Elias notes that Ellsbury is the second player in major league history whose first career grand slam came on a century-milestone home run (100, 200, etc).
+The other was Bryce Harper, who hit his first grand slam for his 100th career home run on April 14, 2016, against the Braves.

 Castro hangs a star on that one